sigoden/aichat/README.md

 .prompt                  Add a GPT prompt
 .role                    Select a role
-.clear role              Clear the currently selected role .conversation            Start a conversation.
+.clear role              Clear the currently selected role .session                 Start a session
-.clear conversation      End current conversation.
+.clear session           End current session
-.copy                    Copy the last output to the clipboard .read                    Read the contents of a file into the prompt .edit                    Multi-line editing (CTRL+S to finish) .history                 Print the history
+.copy                    Copy the last output to the clipboard .read                    Read the contents of a file and submit .edit                    Multi-line editing (CTRL+S to finish) .history                 Print the history
 .clear history           Clear the history